vangelif/recipe_app/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project consider adding a ⭐️
+If you like this project please give it a star on [GitHub](https://github.com/vangelif/blog_app.git).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>